24/7 Support Line - Call Now

 These effects are listed below.

 • Respiratory Depression: Respiratory depression is dangerously slow or shallow breathing.
 Individuals with chronic morphine addiction damage their respiratory organs and tend to suffer from breathing problems.
-Respiratory depression (RD) is the primary cause of death due to opioids, according to titled: “Current research in pathophysiology of opioid-induced respiratory depression, neonatal opioid withdrawal syndrome, and neonatal antidepressant exposure syndrome” by Brian A Baldo.
+Respiratory depression (RD) is the primary cause of death due to opioids, according to the title: “Current research in pathophysiology of opioid-induced respiratory depression, neonatal opioid withdrawal syndrome, and neonatal antidepressant exposure syndrome” by Brian A Baldo.

 • Overdose Risk: Overdose risk rises when the body develops a tolerance for morphine usage and the individual does not feel the same effects as they used to.
 This forces them to take more or heavier doses, eventually further damaging their health and overdosing.